-3.0 Working Groups
+5. Working Groups

-The vast majority of the IETF's work is done in many "Working Groups;" at the time of this writing, there are about 115 different WGs.
-(The term "Working Group" is often seen capitalized, but probably not for a very good reason.)
-BCP 25, "IETF Working Group Guidelines and Procedures," is an excellent resource for anyone participating in WG discussions.
+The vast majority of the IETF's work is done in many Working Groups; at the time of this writing, there are about 115 different WGs.
+(The term "Working Group" is often seen capitalized, but probably not for any good reason.)
+[BCP25], "IETF Working Group Guidelines and Procedures", is an excellent resource for anyone participating in WG discussions.

 A WG is really just a mailing list with a bit of adult supervision.
 You "join" the WG by subscribing to the mailing list; all mailing lists are open to anyone.
-Some IETF WG mailing lists only let subscribers to the mailing list post to the mailing list, while others let anyone post.
+Anyone can post to a WG mailing list, although most lists require non-subscribers to have their postings moderated.
 Each Working Group has one or two chairs.

-More importantly, each WG has a charter that the WG is supposed to follow.
+More important, each WG has a charter that the WG is supposed to follow.
 The charter states the scope of discussion for the Working Group, as well as its goals.
-The WG's mailing list and face-to-face meetings are supposed to focus on just what is in the charter, and not to wander off on other "interesting" topics.
+The WG's mailing list and face-to-face meetings are supposed to focus on just what is in the charter and not to wander off on other "interesting" topics.
 Of course, looking a bit outside the scope of the WG is occasionally useful, but the large majority of the discussion should be on the topics listed in the charter.
 In fact, some WG charters actually specify what the WG will not do, particularly if there were some attractive but nebulous topics brought up during the drafting of the charter.
 The list of all WG charters makes interesting reading for folks who want to know what the different Working Groups are supposed to be doing.

-3.1 Working Group Chairs
+5.1.
+Working Group Chairs